 while conserving water and harvesting rain to keep your yard and garden green.

-Friends of Cabin John Creek has installed rain planters on properties in the Cabin John Creek Watershed.
-You may be eligible for a rebate from the Montgomery County RainScapes program.
+Friends of Cabin John Creek has installed rain planters on properties in the Cabin John Creek Watershed through grants from the Chesapeake Bay Trust.
+If you install your own, you may be eligible for a rebate from the Montgomery County RainScapes program.